 And then– quite suddenly– there was honeysuckle everywhere.

-If you’re in the middle of a honeysuckle bloom, and want to capture the flavor and scent of these edible wildflowers– this syrup is for you.
+If you’re in the middle of a honeysuckle bloom, and want to capture the flavor and scent of these edible wildflowers– try foraging for honeysuckle!

-This easy Honeysuckle Simple Syrup is a sweet, floral sweetener that’s perfect for cocktails, lemonade, and tea.
+I love making honeysuckle vodka, but this syrup is my other favorite flower recipe (and this one is kid-friendly).
+This easy honeysuckle simple syrup is a sweet, floral sweetener that’s perfect for cocktails, lemonade, and tea.

 What is honeysuckle?

 Honeysuckle is a flowering vine that has spread it’s way across the planet– weaving it’s invasive roots across America and into my backyard.